 An early attempt at discovering patterns in the design space of shapes may be seen in relation to 2D shapes in the work of [Park and Gero, 1999].
-[Moss et al., 2004] have developed a system in which the M-agents consider the good designs and can be used to extract chunks which are added to memory and become part of the variable space.
-Similary a recent approach by [Sarkar et al., 2008], which considers Singular Value Decomposition (SVD) on a co-occurance matrix of matrix of variables and constraints to identify the relations between different variable groups.
+Another interesting approach to learning some of the semantics is found within the tradition of design knowledge ontologies [Moss et al., 2004].
+Here a learning layer, operating as a manager (M-agents), are added to a system being used to create designs.
+The M-agents consider the good designs that have come up, and try to identify some trends.
+These can then be used to extract chunks which are added to memory, and become part of the variable space.
+Further, the effectiveness of a new chunk can be tracked in subsequent designs to ascertained its utility.